The Hydrodynamic Limit of Hawkes Processes on Adaptive Stochastic Networks: Model Outline

 We first state our main result. \begin{theorem} There exists $\mu \in \mathcal{P}\big( \mathcal{E} \times \mathcal{D}([0,T],\Gamma) \big)$ (this is precisely specified in Theorem \ref{Theorem Existence of Limit Law} below), such that for any $\epsilon > 0$,

 \end{theorem} The limiting probability law $\mu$ is (in general) non-autonomous.
 This makes it difficult to analyze and identify phase transitions and bifurcations (most of the dynamical systems machinery is geared towards autonomous systems).
 However if we make the additional assumption that the transition rate of the edge $J^{jk}_t$ is independent of $\sigma^j_t$ (which in general implies that $J^{jk}_t \neq J^{kj}_t$), then we obtain an autonomous expression.
-This greatly facilitates an analysis of pattern formation and phase transitions. \begin{hypothesis} Suppose that (\textbf{A}) of Hypothesis \ref{Edge Jump Assumptions} holds, and that in addition, the intensity of the connectivity changes only depends on the pre-synaptic activity
+This greatly facilitates an analysis of pattern formation and phase transitions. \begin{hypothesis} Suppose that (\textbf{A}) of Hypothesis \ref{Edge Jump Assumptions} holds, and that in addition, the intensity of the connectivity changes only depends on one of the edges, i.e.